Let's Hear It for the Boy (album)

-Let's Hear It for the Boy is the eighth studio album by American recording artist Deniece Williams, released in 1984 by Columbia Records.
+Let's Hear It for the Boy is the seventh solo studio album (and eighth overall) by American recording artist Deniece Williams, released in 1984 by Columbia Records.
 The album reached No. 26 on the US Billboard 200 and No. 10 on the US Billboard Top R&B Albums charts.

 Production

 Deniece Williams produced six of the album's tracks while George Duke produced the remaining four.
 The production of the album was completed in early May 1984 and the album was released a few weeks later.

 Singles

 The album's title track reached No. 1 in the US on the Billboard Hot 100, Hot Soul Singles, and Dance Club Play charts.
 On the UK Pop Singles chart, it peaked at No. 2.
 The song was written for the 1984 feature film Footloose and appears on its soundtrack.
 It was certified Platinum by the RIAA.

 Another song released as a single was, "Next Love", which peaked at No. 17 on the Billboard Hot Dance Club Play chart.